-NOTE: The process described above assumes that a staff member plans to return to their international assignment following their graduate study in the U.S. If a staff member plans to return permanently to the U.S. to pursue graduate study and not return to their international assignment, then they should simply follow the same process as other Campus Crusade for Christ staff based in the U.S.
+NOTE: The process described above assumes that an ICS plans to return to their international assignment following their graduate study in the U.S. If an ICS plans to return permanently to the U.S. to pursue graduate study and not return to their international assignment, then they should simply follow the same process as other Campus Ministry staff based in the U.S.